 Sweden, though, is still well forested and home to elk, wolves and bear.
 In the UK we simply don’t have the same tradition of roasting anything outdoors much larger than a chicken, let alone telling scary stories about trolls.
 “I know there is not the access to forests in the UK,” says Ekstedt, “but even if you bought steak from Sainsbury’s, rubbed them in hay and salt and cooked them over a griddle on a fire, then you would taste something extraordinary.”

 Taste aside, Ekstedt believes his methods will change the quality of your life.
 His next book, Happy Food, to be published in the autumn, will explore the link between native cooking skills and wellbeing.
 He cites the example of the Japanese island of Okinawa, whose inhabitants used to enjoy some of the longest life spans in the world.
 When a US naval base introduced American food there, average life spans began to dwindle.

 “The closer you live to the American base the earlier you die,” he says.
 “In Sweden those who eat natural and traditionally pickled or fermented foods live long lives.”

-MICHAEL ODELL is a journalist at The Times.
+MICHAEL ODELL is a freelance journalist and author.